 Ground breaking for construction of the Kansas Turnpike took place on December 31, 1954.
 Tolls were implemented along the Kansas Turnpike section of I-70 east to the Turner Diagonal Freeway (Exit 415) until the early 1980s, when the Eastern Terminal was relocated from a toll plaza located east of 78th Street, westward to the Bonner Springs interchange.
 An agreement made between the federal government and Kansas Turnpike Authority (KTA) in 1973 called for the elimination of tolls east of Bonner Springs as plans emerged to construct the interchange with Interstate 435.
 Bond fees for the original turnpike were paid off on October 1, 1994, coinciding with the suspension of tolls for drivers entering I-70 east from K-7 at Exit 224.5

 Interstate 70 travels across a series of nine bridges from Riverview in Kansas City to the Missouri state line at the West Bottoms area.
-Collectively the elevated roadway is named the Lewis & Clark Viaduct.
-The origins of the bridge network date to 1905, when a groundbreaking ceremony was held for the Intercity Viaduct, a four-lane, two level deck truss bridge.
+Collectively the elevated roadway is named the Lewis and Clark Viaduct.
+The origins of the bridge network date to 1905, when a groundbreaking ceremony was held for the Intercity Viaduct, a four lane, two level deck truss bridge.
 The span opened in 1907 as a toll bridge.6

 The original eastbound span was formally renamed also as the Lewis and Clark Viaduct on January 25, 1969.
 The lower deck of the span across the Kansas River was rehabilitated for bicycle and pedestrian use in 1999-2000.6 A study was undertaken by KDOT in 2012 for the rehabilitation or replacement of the viaduct system and associated roadways.